viamrobotics/docs/docs/appendix/contributing.md

 The docs use the [Diátaxis Framework](https://diataxis.fr/) as the basis of the content structure with the following four content types:

 - **Explanation (conceptual)**: An understanding-oriented piece of content.
-  This content provides background knowledge on a topic and tends to be linked to from how-to guides and tutorials.
+  This content provides background knowledge on a topic and tends to be referenced in how-to guides and tutorials.
   For example the [Robot Development Kit page](https://docs.viam.com/internals/rdk/) or the [Registry page](https://docs.viam.com/registry/).
   It’s useful to have a real or imagined "Why?" question to serve as a prompt.